 Currently, the Board of Directors are the only voting members; Board Associates are non-voting members.

 Board meetings are usually held monthly.
-If you are considering active participation in VARJ, or just want to learn more about us, you are most welcome to attend any of our Board meetings and our Annual General Meeting.
-Please send us a brief email about your interest and we will tell you the time and location of our next meeting.
+If you are considering active participation in VARJ, or just want to learn more about us, please send us a brief email about your interest!
+We look forward to connecting with you.